 In general, one of the following conditions may be present:

 An echocardiogram is a noninvasive test that uses ultrasound images of the heart.
 Your doctor can see whether a part of your heart muscle has been damaged and is not moving normally.
-An echocardiogram may also be used as part of an exercise stress test, to detect the location and extent of heart muscle damage at the time of discharge or soon after you leave the hospital after a heart attack.
+An echocardiogram may also be used as part of an exercise stress test, to detect the location and extent of heart muscle and other areas which may be "at risk," at the time of discharge or soon after you leave the hospital after a heart attack.